-Some homes just seem more inviting don’t they?
+Some properties just seem more inviting don’t they?
 The spaces work nicely and things don’t jar.
-When you are selling your home, you want potential buyers to really like it from the moment they step inside.
+When you are selling your property, you want potential buyers to really like it from the moment they step inside.
 Good use of some Feng Shui can help make this possible.

 It’s useful to understand some Feng Shui basics, firstly so you don’t alienate potential Chinese buyers who may turn up, and also because Feng Shui might add some feel-good energy to your home.
 Whether you buy fully into the Feng Shui concept or not, there is enough logic involved to produce some excellent results.